-Parental responsibility and rights can cause practical problems which sometimes require consideration and determination by MDDUS members.
-This advice sheet explores some common issues.
+Parental responsibility and rights can cause practical problems for medical and dental practitioners in day-to-day practice.
+This advice sheet offers advice on how to handle common issues.

 Basic Considerations

 Parental responsibility refers to the rights and responsibilities that parents have in law for their child/young person, including the right to consent to medical treatment and access medical records.
 While the legal position differs throughout the UK, these responsibilities generally continue up to the age of 16 in Scotland and 18 in England, Wales and Northern Ireland - although ability to consent to medical treatment is usually assumed at 16.